Overview

 versions of /user-tasks/search

-may be available in the same product release.
+may be available in the same release.

 Adding new endpoints or attributes to existing responses is not considered a breaking change.